 The consolidated financial statements have been prepared in accordance with IFRS.
-CGIC and certain of its subsidiaries are insurance companies and must also comply with the accounting and reporting requirements of their respective regulators.
+CGIC and certain of its subsidiaries are insurance companies and must also comply with the accounting and reporting requirements of regulators.
 The significant accounting policies used in the preparation of the consolidated financial statements are described in Note 2 of the consolidated financial statements.
-The accounting policies used are consistent with those applied in our audited consolidated financial statements for the year ended December 31, 2014.
+The accounting policies used are consistent with those applied in our audited consolidated financial statements for the year ended December 31, 2015.

-New and amended accounting standards were applied, including amendments to IAS 19R "Employee Benefits".
+New and amended accounting standards were applied, including amendments to IFRS 10 "Consolidated Financial Statements", IAS 1 "Presentation of Financial Statements", IAS 16 "Property, Plant and Equipment" and IAS 38 "Intangible Assets".
 These new and amended accounting standards did not have an impact on our consolidated financial statements.
 For a complete listing of new and amended accounting standards refer to Note 3 of our consolidated financial statements.